myorganizednest25-lab/chat-backend/README.md

 - Swappable LLM providers (OpenAI + mock) with configurable model/temperature.
 - Persistence for chat sessions/messages/state plus retrieval metadata.
 - Entity resolution with fuzzy matching and city/state filters.
-- Retrieval of all documents for an entity (stored in Supabase Postgres) with citation formatting.
+- Retrieval of all documents for an entity (stored as raw documents in Supabase Postgres) with citation formatting.
 - Structured logging with request ids, CORS config, and in-memory rate limiting stub (TODO: Redis).

 ## Quickstart